Younger music fans may wonder at all of the fuss over the death of an aging singer named Aretha. Why her?

 She knew God was able.
 And He is.

-APPLICATION: God is able for your journey.
+God is able for your journey.
 Aretha’s music and life point to a Savior who is faithful even when you lack faith.
 Need someone to pray for you?
-Send me a message email@example.com or leave a comment below.
+Email me at firstname.lastname@example.org or leave a comment below.